mreguant/retail-competition-trends/README.md

 Description of programs/code
 ----------------------------

-- The program `0_setup.jl` will install all required dependencies in Julia.
+- The program `0_setup.jl` installs all required dependencies in Julia.
-- The program `build/code/1_create_market_shares.jl` will compute the market shares based on the number of supply points in each market and tariff.
+- The program `build/code/1_create_data_sets.jl` computes the market shares based on the number of supply points in each market and tariff, and combines market shares with retail electricity prices, and smart meter data.
-- The program `build/code/2_create_retailing_costs.jl` will compute the retailing costs for each quarter.
-- The program `build/code/3_create_first_stage_dataset.jl` will combine market shares with retail electricity prices, gas prices, retailing costs and smart meter data.
-- The program `analysis/code/4_regressions.jl` will compute the regressions in table 1 and 2b.
+- The program `analysis/code/2_analysis.jl` compute the calibration and regression in table 1 and 2b.
-- The program `analysis/code/5_plots.jl` will generate the figures 1a, 1b and 2a.
+- The program `analysis/code/3_plots.jl` will generate the figures 1a, 1b and 2a.

 Instructions to Replicators
 ---------------------------

 - Run `0_setup.jl` once to install the required packages.
-- Edit `main.txt` to adjust the default path where the current repository is located and add Julia to the PATH environment variable.
-- Run `main.txt` to run all steps in sequence.
+- Run `main.bat` to generate all the outputs sequencially.
+The only requirement for the user will be typing the path to the Julia program (the original .exe file) to execute Julia through the console.

 List of tables and programs
 ---------------------------